Sully (film): Plot

 The NTSB suspects it may be a case of pilot error, which would likely destroy Sully's reputation and career.
 He arranges to have the simulations rerun with live pilots, then relayed to the public.
 They result in successful landings.
-Sully debates that the simulations are unrealistic because they do not take human factors into account, such as the element of surprise, the time required for analysis and decision-making, and the significantly higher stakes he and Jeff faced; the simulation pilots knew in advance of the situation that they would face and of the suggested emergency action, were able to practice the scenario several times — successfully completing the simulation only after 17 previous failed attempts — had no passengers to think about, and were in no personal danger.
+Sully debates that the simulations are unrealistic because they do not take human factors into account, such as the element of surprise, the time required for analysis and decision-making, and the significantly higher stakes he and Jeff faced.

+However, the simulation pilots knew in advance of the situation that they would face and of the suggested emergency action, were able to practice the scenario several times—successfully completing the simulation only after 17 previous failed attempts—had no passengers to think about, and were in no personal danger.
 The NTSB reluctantly accepts his criticism, and the simulations are rerun with a 35-second pause before the plane is diverted.
 The LaGuardia rerun ends with the plane crash-landing short of the runway, and that to Teterboro with a crash into buildings before it can reach the airport.

 After listening to the cockpit voice recorder of the real-life incident, NTSB announces that analysis of the left engine, now recovered from the river, confirms Sully's account that it had indeed been seriously damaged by the bird strike and concludes that Sully had acted correctly in the event.
 Sully credits everyone on board, the air traffic controllers, the ferry crews, and the emergency response teams for the success.
 When asked if he would change anything if he did it all over again, Jeff jokes that he would have ditched the plane in July if he were to do it again, much to everyone's amusement.